bowerth/bowerth.github.io/_posts/technical/2015-01-25-emacs-configuration.md

 `ensime-update` in scala layer `error: eof expected but ';' found. scalaBinaryVersion := "2.11"` :   in `/.emacs.d/elpa/ensime-[version]/` remove `ensime-startup.elc` and enter empty line between `scalaVersion := \"_scala_version_\"` and `scalaBinaryVersion := \"_scala_binary_version_\"`

+#### `ensime-server-update`

+to be executed in case ensime cannot be started with the message `Could not find or load main class org.ensime.server.Server`

 ### Windows